0xNineteen/blog.md/mev-v2/index.md

 by allowing searchers to submit orderings which achieve the best price improvement for the users who want to swap (based on some criteria) and the ordering which achieves the best price improvement earns a slice of the total fees.

-## Acknowlegements
+## Acknowledgements

-s/o bigz for bringing up the idea and the great discussions.
+s/o to [bigz_Pubkey](https://twitter.com/bigz_Pubkey) for bringing up the idea of how protocols can extract value since they decide the code execution and the great discussions on the topic.